Why Your Claude Code Configuration Matters More Than Your Model Choice

 - User settings (personal defaults, cross-project)

-Here's what makes this elegant: managed settings are the policy layer that can never be overridden.
+Here's what makes this design elegant: managed settings are the policy layer that can never be overridden.
 Not by CLI flags.
 Not by project settings.
-Not by anything else.
+Not by anything.
 Everything below can be customized.
-Everything above it stays locked.
+Everything above stays locked.

-Let's say your security team decides that curl commands are too risky—they can be used to exfiltrate data.
+Picture this.
+Your security team decides that curl commands are too risky — they can be used to exfiltrate data.
 So they set Bash(curl *) as a deny rule in managed settings.
 An engineer on your backend team needs to test a one-off webhook.
-They want to make an exception.
+They want an exception.
 With this hierarchy, they can:

 - Create a local project override in